 Operating System Error 170(Requested Resource is in use)

-It might happen at some point, to get the above error message on your SQL Server environment.
+It might happen at some point, under certain circumstances, to get the above error message on your SQL Server environment.

-The above error means that some other process put a lock on a database file (or other files as well, i.e. log files) and SQL Server cannot access it in order to write in it.
+The above error means that some other process put a lock on a database file (or other related SQL Server files as well, i.e. log files, etc.) and SQL Server cannot access it in order to write in it.
+This is an unpleasant situation because many times, at a first look, you don’t identify something wrong but the problem persists!

 You hope that you can resolve this issue fast and without any downtime.